tamnva/R-SWAT/README.md

-## R-SWAT (Previous name: SWATshiny)
+## R-SWAT

 - This is an interactive web-based app (written in [R](https://cran.r-project.org/bin/windows/base/) language with [shiny](https://shiny.rstudio.com/) package) for parallel parameter sensitivity, calibration, and uncertainty analysis with the Soil and Water Assessment Tool ([SWAT](https://swat.tamu.edu/)).
+The official name of this app is R-SWAT (initially its name was SWATshiny)
 - The latest version of this app is always in the "master" branch.
 - If you would like to contribute to the code, have any suggestions, want to report errors, and have scientific collaboration, please contact [me](https://www.ufz.de/index.php?en=46415).
 The best way to contact me is via the  [google group](https://groups.google.com/g/swatshiny) specially designed for this app.
 Tutorial videos can be found in [R-SWAT youtube channel](https://www.youtube.com/channel/UCRK1rKFiNgYbG7qKWxAPtEQ)
 - This is the first version, the app will be continued to be developed to serve the SWAT community.
-If you would like to contribute to the development of this app, please let me know. **Together we can make this app much better as my time and R knowledge for this app are very limited.
+If you would like to contribute to the development of this app, please let me know.
+Together we can make this app much better as my time and R knowledge for this app are very limited.
 - This work has not been published in any journal.
 If you use this program for your publication, please contact me.

 ## Getting Started!